spotlightpa/poor-richard/content/support/leaders-in-action.md

 [[blocks.entries]]
 testimonial = """
   <q>Pennsylvanians deserve better than having to rely on shrinking, vanishing, and increasingly biased media and unverified social media postings.
-SpotlightPA fills this critical need for trusted investigations and reporting.
+Spotlight PA fills this critical need for trusted investigations and reporting.
 We are proud to support this essential organization that stays focused on its mission with unquestionable integrity, is run efficiently and effectively, and achieves results that bring positive changes for Pennsylvanians.</q>

   *– **Merrill and Nancy Brenner, Macungie, PA, Leaders in Action***
 """